Bioinformatics and Biological Resources Fund

 - Researchers may need a resource that does not currently exist

-Applications for biological resources may have a bioinformatics element included (e.g. to facilitate accessibility).
+Applications for biological resources may have a bioinformatics element included (for example to facilitate accessibility).

 The BBR Fund has a key role to play in implementing our data sharing policy (see related links) and we anticipate continuing demand for community data sharing infrastructures, responding to the opportunity generated by next generation sequencing and other high-throughput technologies.

 Resource provision has a strong international dimension and we view the BBR Fund as a contribution to the global infrastructure required in order to underpin modern bioscience research.
 Applicants may wish to consider how resources with a global reach can contribute to development in countries currently on the ODA DAC list.
 Further, they may wish to consider how existing resources can be extended to those countries, or where access has been limited, how resources or services can be improved.
 Funding is available for direct extensions to existing resources (including those already in receipt of BBR funding) or specific projects related to improving or extending access.

 Smaller scale, pump priming funding is also available for pilot projects or scoping activities like workshops or other mechanisms to establish feasibility or user need.